How to Make Gordon Ramsay Carrots? A Perfect Step-by-Step

 Yes, baby carrots can be used as a convenient alternative to whole carrots.

-- Flavor Tip: Baby carrots may lack the full flavor of fresh whole carrots, so consider adding a bit more honey or herbs to enhance their sweetness.
+• Flavor Tip: Baby carrots may lack the full flavor of fresh whole carrots, so consider adding more honey or herbs to enhance their sweetness.

 Can I Make the Carrots Ahead of Time?